 How much space do I have?

-Many bathroom consoles, particularly the wall-hung type, are great space saving options, but exactly how compact do you need your console to be?
+Many bathroom consoles, particularly the wall-hung type, are great space-saving options, but how compact do you need your console to be?

-If you’re outfitting a very small bathroom or cloakroom, a petite wall hung console like this white matte console top from Duravit is ideal.
+If you’re outfitting a small bathroom or cloakroom, a petite wall-hung console like this white matte console top from Duravit is ideal.
 It has a tiny footprint and looks clean and simple, blending beautifully with a modern interior design where an uncluttered look is everything.
 Space under the sink adds an open feeling to the room, making everything seem bigger and airier.

 How much storage do I need?